 Jack, I hope you are on a journey to actually help people and not just whitewash the company image.
 Former employees will be more willing to talk if they have assurances you are doing this in good faith.
 Apologize to some people.
 Release some from their non-disparagement agreements (clause #8?) so they can talk freely.
 Word of that would spread fast.
 None of these people are hard to find or reach.

 A small update after publication that I meant to add.

-The Lampo “General Release and Employment Resignation” states, in part:
+The current version of the Lampo “General Release and Employment Resignation” states, in part:

 8. Non-disparagement, Non-harassment and Non-retaliation: Employee further agrees neither [he/she], [his/her] family members, nor [his/her] agents shall disparage, retaliate against or otherwise harass Lampo, Dave Ramsey and the Released Parties.
 This promise specifically contemplates, but is not limited to, disparagement, harassment, and /or retaliation through in person, telephonic, digital or other electronic means.
 Employee shall be responsible for any breach of this Section by any of the foregoing individuals as if the Employee had breached the Section [him/her]self.

 I am obviously not a lawyer.
 The few people I know who admitted that they were going to sign an agreement like this, or the people who did years ago, did so shortly after they had been told they could no longer work there.
 Two of them were let go because of “spousal gossip.”
 Their world came crashing down.
 They didn’t have an income anymore, unless they signed the agreement for 3 or so months of severance.

 If I were under such an agreement, as worded above, even if I wanted to reach out and say “you are my brother, I want to reconcile”, I might be afraid of doing so because it might be viewed as harassment.